 The Executive Offices section of the building was opened in 1961 and was the first building constructed solely to house a sorority headquarters.
-Today, there are approximately 55 professional staff members working to support Delta Gamma.
+Today, there are more than 60 professional staff members working to support Delta Gamma.

 The Foundation Center was opened in June 1991 and was dedicated as the Dorothy Garrett Martin Foundation Center in April 1992.
 The upper story is a training center with sleeping space to hold Council and Foundation Board of Trustees meetings, as well as training sessions for Collegiate Development Consultants, Cabinet officers and various alumnae committees.